JuliaAstro/DustExtinction.jl/docs/src/plotting.md

 DustExtinction.jl provides basic functionality for creating plots with Makie.jl, which can then be composed together to form more complex figures.
 Below are a few examples using the following primitives from Makie.jl: [`lines`](https://docs.makie.org/stable/reference/plots/lines), [`scatter`](https://docs.makie.org/stable/reference/plots/scatter), and [`heatmap`](https://docs.makie.org/stable/reference/plots/heatmap), along with their mutating equivalents.

 !!! note
-    By default, all plots adopt the axis limits defined by [`DustExtinction.checkbounds`](@ref), but this is easily modified in the Makie figures.
+    By default, all plots adopt the axis limits defined by [`DustExtinction.bounds`](@ref), but this is easily modified in the Makie figures.

-## Line plots
+## Model plot example
 Makie's line and scatter plots work out-of-the box for all color laws, which can then be used to build up more complex plots.

 ```@example a